CompSciStudent2021/AdvancedWebMapping/README.md

 ```

 # Conclusion
-Advanced Web Mapping CA2: This project successfully implements a full-stack web application to search and interact with hospital data anywhere in Ireland.
-The web application combines Django, React, Typescript and PostgreSQL with up-to-date mapping technologies, covering important functionalities such as user authentication, geolocation services, and route finding.
+Advanced Web Mapping CA2: This project successfully implements a full-stack web application to search and interact with gym data anywhere in Ireland.
+The web application combines Django, Javascript and PostgreSQL with up-to-date mapping technologies, covering important functionalities such as user authentication, geolocation services, and route finding.
 The containerisation of the project using Docker and its deployment on AWS make it production-ready.
 The solution effectively serves health providers and users securely and scalably.